-One of things that made the Bangkok food tour with Taste of Thailand was the introduction to the unique flavors of Thailand.
+One of the things we enjoyed with the Bangkok food tour with Taste of Thailand, was the introduction to the unique flavors of Thailand.
 On the way to Bang Rak Wet market, we made a detour and stopped at a fish cake vendor.
-The idea here was to not only taste her reputable fish cakes, but also to dip them in one of the sauces made with the paste we had just seen previously.
+The idea here was to not only taste her reputable fish cakes but also to dip them in one of the sauces made with the paste we had just seen previously.

 We tried fish cakes made from fresh King Mackerel that were simply outstanding.
 Lightly fried with a touch with spice, we could have eaten a lot had we not planned for 12 food stops.